quintel/etsource/README.md

 ![Master branch build status][build-status]

-**This document is written from the perspective of the "new" ETSource repository which will come into being once the "Kill InputExcel" project is finished.
-This new repo can be found in the `./data` directory.
-Parts of the original readme, can be found [at the end][original]**

 ETSource contains the data used by Quintel applications for modelling energy transition.
 The files contained herein are a mixture of human-editable "documents", source files used to do offline calculations with [Atlas][atlas]